MicrosoftDocs/defender-docs/exposure-management/prerequisites.md

 Permissions are based on [unified Role Based Access Control (RBAC)](/microsoft-365/security/defender/manage-rbac.md) and [Microsoft Entra ID RBAC](/entra/identity/role-based-access-control/custom-overview).
 You need a tenant with at least one Global Admin or Security Admin to create a Security Exposure Management workspace.

 - For users to have full Security Exposure Management access, currently their role needs access to all Defender for Endpoint  [device groups](/microsoft-365/security//defender-endpoint/machine-groups).
-- Any scope restrictions to access, such as limits to a specific device group or multiple device groups, allows a user to view global exposure insight information, but not specific device information
+- Any scope restrictions to access, such as limits to a specific device group or multiple device groups, allows a user to view global exposure insight information, but not specific device information.
 - Additionally, users with a defined scope don't have access to attack paths and Security Exposure Management advanced hunting tables.

 ### Permissions for Security Exposure Management tasks